Immunizations

 COVID-19 Vaccines

-Columbus Public Health has a limited supply of the updated COVID-19 vaccine for people without insurance at our walk-in Immunization Clinic.
-Everyone with insurance is encouraged to check with their healthcare provider or visit their local retail pharmacy to get an updated COVID-19 vaccine.
+Columbus Public Health has a limited supply of the updated COVID-19 vaccine for people without insurance at our walk-in Immunization Clinic during normal hours.
+If you have insurance, you are encouraged to check with your healthcare provider or visit your local retail pharmacy to get an updated COVID-19 vaccine.